Published on Dec. 19, 2019

 Best hatch rates are achieved by rehydrating, disinfecting if necessary and placing eggs directly into incubation as quickly as possible upon arrival.

 Given that, there are a variety of ways to count eggs as outlined below.
-Whichever system is used for counting eggs it is recommended that several samples are taken to ensure an accurate count.
+Whichever system is used to count the eggs, it is recommended to take several samples to ensure a proper count, remember that these are estimation methods, not precise counts.

 Von Bayer trough method